GSingh2432002/100xDevs-Cohort3.0-WebDev-and-DevOps/Week 09 - React/Day 02 - React useState/Readme.md

 ## 6. What is `useEffect`?

 `useEffect` is a React Hook that lets you perform side effects in functional components.
+It can be used for data fetching, subscriptions, or manually changing the DOM.
 Examples of side effects include:

 - Fetching data from an API.
 - Subscribing to events.